 When it comes to discussing the "intelligent process automation (IPA) vs robotic process automation (RPA)" issue, the choice of terms is highly controversial and can cause enormous confusion.
-That's because RPA (as we clarified in our article on BPM vs RPA) is a multifaceted ensemble of business process automation technologies that may manifest in many possible configurations.
+That's because RPA (as we clarified in the comparison BPM and RPA) is a multifaceted ensemble of business process automation technologies that may manifest in many possible configurations.
 One of these is IPA.

 The logical conclusion of this assumption is that making a direct performance comparison between RPA (as a wide set of automation solutions) and IPA (as a manifestation of the former) would be like asking what's better between pasta and spaghetti.

 Such a clear differentiation and opposition between the two terms may be considered as a reminiscence of past years when traditional RPA solutions were typically limited to deploying rule-based bots alone.

 This is no longer the case because the involvement of AI in RPA tools is not an exception but an expanding trend.
 Very soon, IPA and RPA might be two almost fully overlapping terms, as AI-powered bots could become the new standard: according to Gartner, by 2022, 80% of organizations that deployed RPA will introduce AI too.

 RPA: the new “industrial revolution”?

 RPA as a whole has done for the service sector what the widespread deployment of industrial robots had made possible in factories a century earlier.
 RPA software robots, programmed to mimic the actions taken by physical workers when fulfilling their duties, were delegated a wide range of repetitive, time-consuming and tedious tasks once performed manually by human operators.
 Among RPA use cases, we may include entering customer information in corporate databases, filling in forms and reports (for example, RFQs and RFPs that are used in eSourcing), enabling automated reporting, recording transactions or other sensitive data for accounting purposes, and so on.